Valliant, Oklahoma

 Valliant is a town in McCurtain County, Oklahoma, United States.
-The population was 754 at the 2010 census.
+The population was 819 at the 2020 census, up from 754 in 2010.

 History

 Valliant was founded June 2, 1902, in what was the Choctaw Nation, Indian Territory, and named for Frank W. Valliant, a chief divisional engineer for the Arkansas and Choctaw Railway then being constructed in the area.
 At the time of its founding, Valliant was located in Towson County, a part of the Apukshunnubbee District, one of three administrative super-regions comprising the Choctaw Nation.

 A cotton gin opened in 1903, and continued operation until the 1930s.
 In 1904, the town incorporated and elected its first mayor.
 A newspaper began publishing in 1905.
-Before 1920, the community had two banks, three hotels and nearly 20 other businesses.
+By 1920, the community had two banks, three hotels and nearly 20 other businesses.

 Dierks Forests, Inc., known until 1954 as the Dierks Lumber and Coal Company and originally known as Choctaw Lumber Co., was a timber harvesting and processing company primarily in Oklahoma and Arkansas which started with a purchase of forest in 1903 near Valliant.
 The company grew to own 1.75 million acres of timberland, making it one of the largest family-owned landholding entities in the United States before it was sold to the Weyerhaeuser Company in 1969.